Metals

 - Sterling silver: This is legally 92.5% silver, and the rest can be anything.
 As I tell people, it could be broccoli if one could figure out a way to make the mix stable!
 In good-quality sterling, the rest is copper, and that makes a pretty but sturdy, white metal that's useful for many things.
 It does tarnish due to the copper.

 - Argentium sterling silver: This is a legal sterling (92.5% silver) that replaces some of the copper with germanium.
 Besides the benefits to its working qualities that I love, it has 2 significant benefits for jewelry.
 First, it is very slow to tarnish.
-Second, it can be hardened to make it as hard as 14k palladium white gold, which can make it a reasonable choice for rings that will get a lot of wear.
-In general, I prefer to make rings out of Argentium, since I know they hold up better.
+Second, it can be hardened to make it as hard as 14k palladium white gold, which can make it a reasonable choice for fairly simple and heavy rings that will get a lot of wear.
+In general, I prefer to make silver rings out of Argentium, since I know they hold up better than regular sterling or fine silver.

 Stones